locationtech/geotrellis/scripts/deploy-ec2/README.md

 `$ vagrant plugin install vagrant-hostmanager`

+This plugin will place all the hosts in the Vagrant file in /etc/hosts on each of the VMs

 Hadoop requires that it's hosts has an forward lookup in order to bind the network interfaces, even if hosts are configured as IPs.
 It seems to perform ip -> host -> ip lookup in order to arrive at the interface it will bind to.

 ### Vagrant up